GILT-Forum/Globalization-Strategy-Playbook/playbook.md

     Dashboards help stakeholders keep track of processes that are in flight.
 As a project manager, you might have a project dashboard that allows you to drill down to specific details.
 As a product manager or product owner, a dashboard might display your product status at any given time.
 As a Globalization or QA engineer you might see what is in the queue for you.

     A TMS might have robust and scalable reporting and dashboarding capabilities built in, or provide integration or connectivity with a third party reporting tool that can be used to report on and analyze data.
 Since most TMS’s store production data in a common database format (e.g. SQL, MySQL, Oracle), third party reporting tools provide flexibility.
 A company’s needs may be different based on infrastructure, query languages and automation layers (e.g. Jenkins).
-A visualization tool (e.g. Power BI, Tableau) is recommended in order to better analyze and visualize the raw data that a reporting tool might provide.
+A visualization tool (e.g. Power BI, Tableau) is recommended to better analyze and visualize the raw data that a reporting tool might provide.

 * **Sentiment analysis analytics**.
 Sentiment analysis analytics are fundamental to turn feedback into meaningful customer insights.